Shein: Registration in Singapore

 In 2019, Singapore-registered Roadget Business Pte listed Chris Xu and others as representatives.
 By 2021, Chinese corporate filing shows that Shein de-registered its main business, Nanjing Top Plus Information Technology Co Ltd. Singapore filings reportedly shows Roadget as the legal entity operating Shein's global website and owns Shein's trademarks.

-2020—present: Pandemic growth and rise to prominence
+2020–present

-Amid the COVID-19 pandemic in 2020, it reportedly made $10 billion in revenue, making it the seventh straight year of more than 100% sales growth for the company.
+Amid the COVID-19 pandemic in 2020, it reportedly made $10 billion in revenue, making it the seventh consecutive year of more than 100% sales growth for the company.
 As of October 2020, Shein was the world's largest online-only fashion firm.
-Shein was noted for being an early adopter of TikTok as a promotional tool, and the firm's ability to advertise viral items boosted Shein's popularity.
+Shein was noted for being an early adopter of TikTok as a promotional tool, and the firm's ability to advertise viral items boosted its popularity.